-Who is off to Thailand soon and has no idea what to fill their Krabi itinerary with?
+Who is off to Thailand soon and has no idea what to do in Krabi?
 I feel you!

 Krabi offers up a ridiculous amount of things to do and places to go, and they are all very tempting.

-Lucky for you, you stumbled on my site and I happen to have some great advice on what to do in Krabi.
-I’m not trying to toot my own horn or anything but I lived in Krabi for about a year and a half so I think I have some decent knowledge of the area.
+Luckily for you, you stumbled on my site, and I happen to have some great advice on the things to do in Krabi.
+I’m not trying to toot my own horn or anything, but I lived in Krabi for about a year and a half, so I think I have some decent knowledge of the area.

 Considering I lived in Krabi, I could go on and on about the area.
 Here’s peek at what you can get up to in this dramatic karst mountain and blue water paradise.